franckmaurin/wp-charbon/README.md

 # Charbon WP boilerplate

-Boilerplate to use Wordpress with the latest best practices:
+Boilerplate to use Wordpress with the latest good practices:

-* Isolate dependencies (core and plugins), content, and our source code
+* Isolate dependencies (core and plugins), content, and theme source code
+* Upgrade WP and plugins with Composer
-* Building automatisation with Webpack
+* Building with Webpack
 * Sass and ES6 stack

 ## Install
 You need to install composer, node and npm.
-After that, you can start a new project with :
+After that, you can start a new project with:
 ```
 npm run create
   "Init the boilerplate"